ekatnic/SpotifyApiExploration/README.md

 # SpotifyApiExploration

 Do you ever hear a song on the radio or Top 100 and think, "How did this song get this popular?".
-Numerous complex factors like promotion, word of mouth, fortunate timing, countless others contribute to a song blowing up.
+Numerous complex factors like promotion, word of mouth, fortunate timing, countless other qualities contribute to a song blowing up.
 But is there something numeric and calculable about the audio track itself that can answer the question: What makes a song popular?

 In this project, I explored what insights machine learning algorithms could provide in predicting song popularity using Spotify's API.
 This API provides a ton of useful attributes about each track like the song's tempo, energy, instrumentalness, and much more.
 Obvious factors of a song like the artist and genre will hugely influence the song's popularity, but I wanted to attempt to predict what song would be big based on these audible features alone.